atrocore/docs-old/_writing-standards.md

 ## Internal comments
 - Internal comments can be used as reminder, for review comments about what should be improved, stating "To Dos" etc.
-- Use HTML comment markup for it, these are not visible to the readers, eg
+- Use HTML comment markup for it, because it is not visible to the readers, eg
 ```
 <!-- To Do 20.10.22
 1. add reference to xxxx